A woods witch is a type of medicine woman in Westeros, including within the Seven Kingdoms as well as beyond the Wall.

 In Hardhome: An Account of Three Years Spent Beyond-the-Wall among Savages, Raiders, and Woods-witches, Maester Wyllis wrote about time he spent among the healers of Hardhome.

 According to Septon Eustace, Alys Rivers was a woods witch.

 At the command of their father, King Jaehaerys II, Rhaella Targaryen and her brother Aerys were married.
 Jaehaerys was influenced by a certain woods witch brought to court by Jenny of Oldstones, who prophesied that the prince that was promised would be born from their line.

 Varamyr Sixskins knew a woods witch beyond the Wall when he was a child.

 A woods witch in the Iron Islands taught Asha Greyjoy how to brew moon tea to prevent pregnancy after she lost her maidenhead to a Lyseni.

 Travelling with the brotherhood without banners, Arya Stark meets a woods witch known as the ghost of High Heart.

 A Dance with Dragons

-In Meereen Ser Barristan Selmy reveals to Daenerys Targaryen that her grandsire, King Jaehaerys, commanded that her father and mother be wed after he heard a prophecy from a woods witch.
-Daenerys is astonished.
+In Meereen, Daenerys Targaryen is astonished to learn from Ser Barristan Selmy that her grandsire, King Jaehaerys II Targaryen, commanded that her father and her mother be wed after the king heard a prophecy from a woods witch.